marthoc/GarHAge/README.md

 But, Garhage should also work with the Adafruit HUZZAH, Wemos D1, or similar, though you may need to adjust the GPIO ports used by the sketch to match the ESP8266 ports that your microcontroller makes available.

-#### 2. Dual 5v relay module with active-high inputs
+#### 2. Dual 5v relay module

 A dual 5v relay module (as opposed to individual 5v relays) makes setup easy: just plug jumper wires from the module's VCC, CH1, CH2, and GND pins to the NodeMCU.
 These relay modules generally also include LEDs to ease troubleshooting.

 Most importantly, because the relay module is powered by 5v, its inputs can be triggered by the NodeMCU's GPIOs.

-GarHAge will only work with relay modules that are active-high (meaning that the relay is triggered by a HIGH output from a GPIO pin).
-Note that many modules available on Amazon, eBay, or AliExpress are active-low, which is **not supported** by GarHAge.
+GarHAge will work with relay modules that are active-high or active-low; if using an active-low relay, be sure to set the relevant configuration parameter in config.h, described below, and test thoroughly to be sure that your garage door opener(s) are not inadvertently triggered after a momentary power-loss.

 #### 3. Reed/magnetic door switches

-GarHAge will work with both normally-open and normally-closed reed switches (be sure to set the relevant config parameter to match the type of switch in use).
+GarHAge will work with both normally-open and normally-closed reed switches; if using a normally-closed switch, be sure to set the relevant configuration parameter in config.h, described below, to match the type of switch in use.
 Many switches with screw terminals are available, making placement and wiring easy.

 #### 4. 5v MicroUSB power supply